Benjamin144/Include-Me/README.md

 ## Features II

--   Responsive on all device sizes
+- Responsive on all mobile device sizes and screen sizes.
+- Added 'Popout feature to accordian review system.
+- Animated scroll down button for easier access to registration, log in, search, and editing criteria.
+- Arrow scroll up button for easier access to the navigational bar.
+- Code completely modified and repurposed to suit the needs of the UX requirement concerning displayed books.
+- Working connection to live MongoDB, where users can add their own record.

--   Up vote system that outputs a like / dislike feature
+-   Up vote system that outputs a like / dislike feature **tentative**

 ## Technologies Used